LeoPlatform/PHP-Docker/README.md

 $stream->end();
 ```

-The config values can be found in your aws console or by contacting Leo support if you are running a managed install.

-4. Run the script
+3. Run the script

 ```
 sudo docker run -it --env AWS_ACCESS_KEY_ID=???????????????????? --env AWS_SECRET_ACCESS_KEY=???????????????????? --env AWS_DEFAULT_REGION=??????????? --rm --name leoplatform-run leoplatform php test.php
 ```
+The access keys can be found in your aws console or by contacting Leo support if you are running a managed install.

 Documentation
 -------------